tlswg/tls13-spec/draft-ietf-tls-tls13.md

   specified by the type field.
 {:br }

+This document describes TLS Version 1.3, which uses the version { 3, 4 }.
+The version value 3.4 is historical, deriving from the use of { 3, 1 }
+for TLS 1.0 and { 3, 0 } for SSL 3.0.
+A client that supports
+multiple versions of TLS will not know what version will be employed for the connection before it receives the ServerHello.
+In order to maximize backwards compatibility with servers, the ClientHello record layer version identifies as simply TLS 1.0 rather than specifying additional detail.
+Using this fixed value instead of the minimum supported TLS version of the client avoids leaking information about the client's support for less secure versions of TLS that may be useful for an attacker, particularly if the client implements any TLS version fallback logic.
+See {{backward-compatibility}} for more information regarding negotiations with endpoints supporting other versions.

-Implementations MUST NOT send zero-length fragments of Handshake or Alert types.
+Implementations MUST NOT send zero-length fragments of Handshake, Alert, or ChangeCipherSpec content types.
 Zero-length fragments of Application data MAY be sent as they are potentially useful as a traffic analysis countermeasure.